scalacenter/bloop/docs/what-is-bloop.md

 user building software.
 They receive a request, do some work and then mutate the file system to produce a result back to you.
-Clients might even be running these actions concurrently, unknowingly sharing caches and global state and falling prey of race conditions.
+Clients might even be running these actions concurrently, unknowingly sharing caches and global state and falling prey to race conditions.

-These build-related side-effects are part of any developer workflow and their management requires a robust framework that relieve developers from thinking about all their complex interactions.
+These build-related side-effects are part of any developer workflow and their management requires a robust framework that relieves developers from thinking about all their complex interactions.

 ### The goal of a build server